 Season 2: Still very straight and white.
 And as a viewer pointed out in the comments, this show is set in Northern California, which makes the lack of diversity even more glaring.
 Honestly, if not for the scenery, I'd think this show was set in a small town in the rural south east.

 And to anyone who feels the need to point out that not every show needs diversity...well, of course not every show NEEDS diversity to tell a story.
 But this is fiction.
 Why WOULDN'T we include more characters that we find in every day life?
 There are gay people and Black people and Asians and Latinos in small towns everywhere.
 Why should fiction continue to push the false narrative that all small towns are populated only by straight white people?
 And on the flip side of the "not every show needs diversity" argument--are you trying to say that the story wouldn't work just as well with more diversity?
 That, say, any of Hope's sewing circle friends COULDN'T have been gay or Black or Asian or Latino?
 'Cause I think that'd be a pretty tough argument to make stick without sounding a little foolish.
+Don't try the "well, the books weren't diverse" argument, either.
+This show has strayed FAR from what happens in the books, so no, I don't believe that it would hurt anything to add a little diversity to the show.

 Season 3: Still pretty straight and white.
 I don't see that changing anytime soon.